AequilibraE/QAequilibraE/docs/source/processing_provider.rst

 ----
 Create AequilibraE Matrix from layer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-With *Import matrices*, the user can save an open data layer directly as a \*.aem file.
+With *Import matrices*, you can save an open data layer directly as a \*.aem file.
 This tool is analogous to the widget menu :ref:`importing_matrices`, but it does not
 require an open AequilibraE project to work.
-To use the tool, the user must have an open layer
+To use the tool, you must have an open layer
 loaded in QGIS, and the menus are the ones presented in the figure below.

 .. image:: images/processing_provider_import_matrices.png
     :align: center
     :alt: Processing provider import matrices

-The upper fields are mandatory and are responsible for selecting the layer, indicating
+The upper fields are mandatory and are res.. note::ponsible for selecting the layer, indicating
-which columns correspond to the origin, destination, and flow, creating a file name, and
+which columns correspond to the origin, destination, and flow, creating a core name for your
-specifying the destination folder.
-In the *Advanced Parameters*, the user will find fields to add
+matrix, and specifying the output file name and path.
+In the *Advanced Parameters*, you can add
-extra information to the AequilibraE matrix they are about to create.
+extra information about your AequilibraE matrix using the fields ``Matrix name`` and
+``Matrix description``.

 Export matrices
 ~~~~~~~~~~~~~~~